-Some military trainings provide the ability to complete the requirements that will lead to a state or federal license, certification, or certificate.
-If completing the requirements was part of the training, the credential may be listed on the VMET, JST, CCAF transcript, ESS-CG, or CG-4082.
+Some military trainings include requirements that will lead to a state or federal license, certification, or certificate.
+If completing the requirements was part of a training event, the credential may be listed on the VMET, JST, CCAF transcript, ESS-CG, or CG-4082.

-If the credential was completed outside of the military, during off hours, or prior to entering the military, it will not be documented unless the certified proof of completion was provided to the Service for the purpose of documenting.
+If the credential was completed outside of the military, during off hours, or prior to entering the military, it will not be documented unless the certified proof of completion was provided to the Service.

-Credentialing Opportunities Online (COOL) Website
+Credentialing Opportunities Online (COOL)

-Another avenue through which you may have or can obtain a credential is COOL.
+COOL is another avenue through which you can obtain a credential.
 During your time in the Service, you may have been provided the training and experience necessary to obtain a credential.
-The Service-specific Credentialing Opportunities Online (COOL) websites will provide the information you need to determine if your MOS/MOC/Rating/AFSC relates to a credential.
+Service-specific COOL websites provide the information needed to determine if your MOC/MOS/Ratings/AFSC relates to a credential.

-The website will also help determine if you are eligible and explains the necessary steps to meet civilian certification and licensure requirements related to your current ratings, job, designators, or future occupations.
+COOL websites also help determine if you are eligible for a credential and explain the steps required to meet civilian certification and licensure requirements related to your current ratings, job, designators, or future occupations.